xuri/excelize-doc/en/style.md

 func (f *File) SetColStyle(sheet, columns string, styleID int) error
 ```

 SetColStyle provides a function to set style of columns by given worksheet name, columns range and style ID.
+This function is concurrency safe.
 Note that this will overwrite the existing styles for the columns, it won't append or merge style with existing styles.

 For example set style of column `H` on `Sheet1`: